abrotman/ietf_aggregate_reporting/draft-brotman-aggregate-performance-reporting.md

 <yyyymmdd>_<DKIM domain>_<DKIM selector>_<source>

+If the "source" has any spaces, those should be removed.

 The suffix for the file MUST be ".json".

 The subject MUST be in the form:

 ARPF: <yyyymmdd>_<DKIM domain>_<DKIM selector>_<source>

+If the "source" has any spaces, those should be removed.

 The Content-Type for the message MUST be "multipart/report".
 The Content-Type for the report attachment MUST be "application/json".
 If